'Be anxious for nothing..." ~Philippians 4:6

 I also want to do all I can to ensure that your work was not in vain.

-She scooped up the cat and put him in the hallway, but as soon as someone opened the door, the cat walked back in, at which, the dietician simply shrugged.
+She scooped up the cat, and put him in the hallway, but as soon as someone else opened the door, the cat walked back in---at which, the dietician simply shrugged.

-Based on this, and all that I saw and heard at __________on Monday, I am skeptical that I won't soon find my father in a similar or worse situation as when we first arrived at Inova's ER from __________ three weeks ago.
+Based on this, and all that I saw and heard at __________on Monday, I am worried that I will soon find my father in a similar, or worse situation as he was in, when we first arrived at Inova's ER from __________ three weeks ago.

 In view of the above, in your professional opinion, is there ANY basis for him to be readmitted to Inova at this time?